Teddy Bear® Southern Magnolia

 A very compact, upright grower whose shiny, deep green leaves have a heavy reddish brown felt beneath.
 Large 6 to 8 inch fragrant white flowers dot the plant throughout the warm months.
 A superb small specimen or accent in the landscape.
 Highly adaptable tree tolerates mild drought, when established.

 - OverviewLight Needs:Full sunWatering Needs:Water regularly, when top 3" of soil is dry.
 Once well established, needs only occasional deep watering.Average Landscape Size:Moderate growth to 16-20 ft. tall, 10-12 ft. wide.

 - CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 Highly adaptable; tolerates periodic drought when established, as well occasionally very wet soils.
-Feed with a general purpose fertilizer before new growth begins in spring.Light Needs:Full sunWatering Needs:Water regularly- weekly in extreme heat.
-Once established, needs only occasional deep watering.
+Feed with a general purpose fertilizer before new growth begins in spring.Light Needs:Full sunWatering Needs:Water regularly, when top 3" of soil is dry.
+Once well established, needs only occasional deep watering.

 - History & LoreHistory:Magnolia is native to North America where it is commonly called bull bay.
 It's range extends across the south from North Carolina to Texas and south to Florida.
 It was introduced to Europe in 1734 and later classified by Linnaeus into the genus he named after Pierre Magnol, 1638-1715, a botanist of Montpelier, France.
 By 1863 a number of garden varieties including lanceolata and the Edgmouth magnolia had been developed but proved too frost tender for their colder winters.Lore:Southern magnolia is the state flower of Louisiana and Mississippi.
 It grows in mixed stands of forest in areas of well drained but evenly moist soils and accessible water table.
 It is also considered the largest native flower in North America.
 It's equally generous seed pods feed a wide variety of wildlife.